 }

-To disable the debugging log per a particular virtual host, specify the error_log
+To disable the debugging log per a particular virtual host, specify the error_log directive inside a particular server block, and specify a path to the log file only:

 error_log /path/to/log debug;